UAlbertaFSAE/f1tenth/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: New functionality, or an improvement to something that already works
-title: ''
+title: '[Feature]: '
-labels: ''
+labels: feature
 assignees: ''

 ---